(77): ABU, Zaria Titbits

-As we stayed waiting, the snack-seller climbed the stairs and said to us: “Good afternoon sirs.
+As we stayed waiting, the snack-seller climbed the stairs and said to us: “Good afternoon, sirs.
 Here I am”.
 I was like, you?
 I couldn’t quickly believe she was the one to give the lecture.
-Or believe that she’s the same lady we pass by every day selling snacks.
+Or think that she’s the same lady we pass by every day selling snacks.
 One of us - the lecturers – asked if her Coca-Cola was cold.
 She responded in the affirmative.
 So, he sent her back to bring a bottle for him.
 I didn’t know when I brought out my wallet, paid for the bottle and asked her to hold back the change when she attempted to give me that.

 In Need of a Cleaner University

 For many readers following my status updates on Facebook, I once wrote a scathing criticism of how some so-called intellectuals use toilets even at the university I work at.
 The disapprobation nearly led to a discord between me and the intellectuals I made reference to.
 ABU is not like ours.
-One of the palpable things I noticed and appreciated there is how their toilets of both the students and staff, at least the ones I visited, and those are many, were well taken care of by their dutiful cleaners.
+One of the palpable things I noticed and appreciated is how the toilets of both the students and staff, at least the ones I visited, and those are many, were well taken care of by their dutiful cleaners.
 The water runs round the clock, and the cleaners stick around the toilets should any careless user refuses to flush the toilet after use.
 They do it.

 The University authority should equally be blamed.
-As the employers of those cleaners, the management reserves the responsibility to check on their employees, and take appropriate action on defaulters.
+As the employers of those cleaners, the management reserves the responsibility to check on their employees and take appropriate action on defaulters.